IUREDCap/redcap-etl/docs/TransformationRulesGuide.md

     <tr>
       <td>ROOT</td>
       <td>
-      This is typically used for a table that stores REDCap fields that have a one-to-one relationship with
+      This indicates that the table is a root table (it has no parent table) and is typically used for a table that stores REDCap fields that have a one-to-one relationship with
       the REDCap record ID, for example: first name, last name, birthdate.
       </td>